JustinHorn/joyofcode/features.md

 ## backlog

-- no heart
-- hacker news break point
+- hacker news break points
-- post on a different route
-- image to small
 - about page
 - titles bigger
 - opacity on liked vs not liked

-- properly center projects

 - what is it not?